-For any integer $d \ge 1$, the Kontsevich space $\overline{M}_{0,0}(X,d)$ parameterizing rational curves of $H$-degree $d$ is irreducible of the expected dimension $(n-1)d + n - 3$. \end{thm} For the definition of the Kontsevich spaces, see for example \cite{Fulton1997}.
+For any integer $d \ge 1$, the Kontsevich space $\overline{M}_{0,0}(X,d)$ parametrizing rational curves of $H$-degree $d$ is irreducible of the expected dimension $(n-1)d + n - 3$. \end{thm} For the definition of the Kontsevich spaces, see for example \cite{Fulton1997}.
 For the proof of this theorem, we mainly follow the methods in \cite{Coskun2009}, \cite{Lehmann2019}.
 In fact, \cite{Coskun2009} proved Theorem \ref{main} for any smooth cubic hypersurface of dimension $\ge 4$, and by a similar argument, it is easily proved the theorem when $H^{n} \ge 4$.
 Our main ingredient is to analyze the fibers of the evaluation map $\mathrm{ev_{1}}:\overline{M}_{0,1}(X, 1) \rightarrow X$ for the case when $H^{n} \le 2$.
 One of the main difficulties for these cases is that the fundamental divisor is not very ample.
 Our idea is to study the subvarieties which are covered by lines through a fixed point instead of the fibers of $\mathrm{ev}_{1}$.
 For the case of degree $2$, we conduct a little more precise study: For a point contained in the ramification locus of the double cover $f \colon X \rightarrow \mathbb{P}^{n}$, we give a necessary and sufficient condition for the fiber of $\mathrm{ev}_{1}$ to have the expected dimension.
 Using the above result, we can run the induction on the degree $d$ as in the above references.
 The key lemma for the induction step is the movable bend and break, which asserts that any free curve on $X$ deforms to a chain of free lines.
 Note that we can focus on the study of lines thanks to the inequality in Theorem \ref{Mori} since $(n-1)H\cdot C \le n+1$ and $n\ge 4$ yield that $H\cdot C = 1$.